n0d3xsigil/THM/Rooms/JavaScriptEssentials.md

 ![](Images/Pasted%20image%2020250616131828.png)

 ### Bypassing Login Forms
-> Suppose a developer has implemented authentication functionality in JS, where only users with the username "`admin`" and passwords matching a specific value are allowed to log in.

-> When you double-click the file and open it in your browser, it will prompt you for a username and password.
-If the correct credentials are entered, it will display a message confirming that you are logged in, as shown below:

 In this example we are given a pre-made file in the exercise folder called `login.html`.
 Shockingly, but not unseen, the credentials are 'hard-coded' in the html file.

 ```html